rikosintie/DevNetAssoc/chapter1/README.md

 You can download the exam topics in PDF format [here](https://www.cisco.com/content/dam/en_us/training-events/le31/le46/cln/marketing/exam-topics/200-901-DEVASC.pdf).

 [Introducing the DevNet Associate Fundamentals Course](https://developer.cisco.com/certification/fundamentals/)
-The DevNet Associate Fundamentals training course is a next generation learning experience, developed to help candidates like you, study and prepare for the DevNet Associate Certification Exam available on February 24, 2020.
+The DevNet Associate Fundamentals training course is a next-generation learning experience, developed to help candidates like you, study and prepare for the DevNet Associate Certification Exam available on February 24, 2020.
 The course offers high-quality DevNet Certification-focused content in an interactive all-in-one learning experience that includes built-in integrated labs.
 The DevNet Associate Fundamentals course gives you access to the materials you need to successfully hone your skills and better prepare for the exam.

 1 month is $99, 3 months is $225, 6 months is $399.
 Renewals are $49 per month.

 [DevNet Associate Essentials Webinar Series](https://mkto.cisco.com/devnet-associate-essentials.html?utm_campaign=devnetassociate-essentials20&utm_source=web&utm_medium=cln)
-Registration required but you get access to 3 recorded webinars.
+Registration is required but you get access to 3 recorded webinars.

-* Episode 1: The CIsco Certified DevNet Associate Certification and Software Basics (90 minutes long)
+* Episode 1: The Cisco Certified DevNet Associate Certification and Software Basics (90 minutes long)
 * Episode 2: Getting Acquainted with Cisco Platforms and Application Development (60 minutes)
 * Episode 3: The Basics of Infrastructure, Automation, and the Network (60 minutes)